tblago18/Deadline-manager/README.md

 # Grad school application Manager

+This application is made to help students manage grad school applications.
+It has a calendar and deadline tracking to help the student organize upcoming deadlines.

 This code should be run from the command line.

 To run this code it is advised to make a virtual environment.